 As I have said, the institution of Majlis-e-Shura has developed in each country where the Nizam-e-Jama’at has been established.
 However, it would be wrong to say that the proceedings always take place perfectly or that they are free from all shortcomings.
 Unfortunately, there are occasions when it appears that certain Shura delegates engage in debate merely for the sake of it, or raise trivial issues that do not progress the matter at hand in any way.
 Similarly, there are instances where certain delegates do not believe that those who oppose their view are acting with sincerity or in good faith.
 In light of what I have just said, I hope that none of you will have engaged in meaningless debates merely to assert your intellectual superiority over others, or to satisfy your ego; rather, I hope and expect that whatever opinion or counsel you have given was offered sincerely, with the fear of Allah coursing through your veins and keeping in mind the primary objective of Majlis-e-Shura, which is to bring about the successful spread of the message of Islam to all peoples and nations of the world.

 As I said earlier, this year marks 100 years since the foundation of the institution of Majlis-e-Shura within our Jama’at and at such times, it is important to reflect on the past so we can better appreciate the blessings bestowed upon us by Allah the Almighty.
-If we look back to the first Majlis-e-Shura that took place in 1922, the full budget for the entire Jama’at presented by Hazrat Khalifatul Masih II (ra) [the Second Caliph] was just 55,000 rupees.
+If we look back to the first Majlis-e-Shura that took place in 1922, the full budget for the entire Jama’at presented by Hazrat Khalifatul Masih II (ra) was just 55,000 rupees.
 Even adjusted for inflation, that represents only around 150,000 to 200,000 pounds in today’s money.
 Yet, now with the grace of Allah, the annual UK Jama’at budget alone has reached millions of pounds.
 The same is true in Jama’ats such as Germany, Canada and the United States, and other Jama’at’s of the world.

 Unquestionably, the blessings and favours of Allah the Almighty bestowed upon our Jama’at are without any measure.
-There was a time when the Jama’at did not even have the means to pay the basic allowances of Waqifeen-e-Zindagi [Life-Devotees].
+There was a time when the Jama’at did not even have the means to pay the basic allowances of Waqifeen-e-Zindagi [life-Devotees].
 During those times of hardships, the Waqifeen set a great example of patience and trust in Allah the Almighty.
 They never complained if they did not receive their allowances or stipend; rather, they and their families tolerated hunger and lived lives of great simplicity whilst continuing their service to the Jama’at with great devotion and zeal.
-We should never forget their sacrifices and indeed, they are examples for all of today’s Waqifeen-e-Zindagis, office-bearers and Shura delegates as well.
+We should never forget their sacrifices and indeed, they are examples for all of today’s Waqifeen-e-Zindagi, office-bearers and Shura delegates as well.
 Every Ahmadi should offer thanks to Allah the Almighty that the financial circumstances of the Jama’at have greatly improved since then, despite the fact that the contribution towards Chandas by the members is not up to the mark.

 No longer is it the case that we do not have the funds to build mosques.
 No longer is it the case that we do not have the resources to print and publish our literature.
 No longer is it the case that the members of Majlis-e-Shura struggle to find the basic means to facilitate and fund our Tabligh [propagation] projects.
 No longer is it the case that we do not have enough to pay the allowances of our full-time Jama’at workers.
 Where once, the Jama’at struggled to fund the main executive body or the Sadr Anjuman Ahmadiyya, now we have reached a stage where, in many countries, individual Jama’at departments are allocated large sums to fulfil their objectives in the service of Islam.